How Much Does it Cost to Open a BBQ Restaurant?

 If you're looking for a new business venture and have an eye for barbecue, then starting a BBQ restaurant could be the perfect fit.
 But opening any restaurant is no small feat for a restaurant owner.
 It requires capital, planning, and dedication to make it successful.

 Knowing the upfront costs of launching a restaurant can help you plan and budget appropriately.
-So we're reviewing the key items you'll need to consider when budgeting.
+So we're reviewing the key items you'll need to consider when restaurant budgeting.

 Let's get started.